helanga/Credit_Risk_Analysis/README.md

 ## Overview of the analysis

-Jill commends you for all your hard work.
-Piece by piece, you’ve been building up your skills in data preparation, statistical reasoning, and machine learning.
-You are now ready to apply machine learning to solve a real-world challenge: credit card risk.

 Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.
-Therefore, you’ll need to employ different techniques to train and evaluate models with unbalanced classes.
-Jill asks you to use imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling.
+Therefore, I did employ different techniques to train and evaluate models with unbalanced classes.
+I used imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling.

-Using the credit card credit dataset from LendingClub, a peer-to-peer lending services company, you’ll oversample the data using the RandomOverSampler and SMOTE algorithms, and undersample the data using the ClusterCentroids algorithm.
-Then, you’ll use a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
-Next, you’ll compare two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.
-Once you’re done, you’ll evaluate the performance of these models and make a written recommendation on whether they should be used to predict credit risk.
+Using the credit card credit dataset from LendingClub, a peer-to-peer lending services company, I oversampled the data using the RandomOverSampler and SMOTE algorithms, and undersample the data using the ClusterCentroids algorithm.
+Then, used a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
+Next, I compared two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.

 ## Results
 ### Deliverable 1: